Actuate Therapeutics Congratulates Dr. Patricia LoRusso on Being Named AACR President-Elect

-CHICAGO and FORT WORTH, Texas, March 23, 2023 (GLOBE NEWSWIRE) -- Actuate Therapeutics, Inc., a Chicago-based clinical-stage biopharmaceutical company advancing lead drug elraglusib (a novel GSK-3 inhibitor), today announced that Patricia M. LoRusso, DO, PhD (hc), a member of its Scientific Advisory Board has been Elected as President-Elect the American Association of Cancer Research for 2023-2024.
+CHICAGO and FORT WORTH, Texas, March 23, 2023 (GLOBE NEWSWIRE) -- Actuate Therapeutics, Inc., a Chicago-based clinical-stage biopharmaceutical company advancing lead drug elraglusib (a novel GSK-3 inhibitor), today announced that Patricia M. LoRusso, DO, PhD (hc), a member of its Scientific Advisory Board, has been elected as President-Elect of the American Association of Cancer Research for 2023-2024.

 Dr. LoRusso has served in leadership positions of several other organizations, including the education and scientific committees of the American Society of Clinical Oncology (ASCO), and the steering committee for the Food and Drug Administration (FDA) Accelerating Anticancer Agent Development and Validation Workshop.
 She also has worked closely with Cancer Research United Kingdom (CRUK), as the chair of their New Agents Committee (NAC).